Zuehlke/robo-challenge/quickstart.md

 # Quickstart
 Welcome to the Zühlke RoboChallenge.
 You have received the following components for the challenge:
 * Lego Mindstorms Education Kit. ([What are the difference between education and retail kit](http://robotsquare.com/2013/11/25/difference-between-ev3-home-edition-and-education-ev3/))
-* Wifi dongle
+* Wirless dongle
-* SD card with pre-installed [ev3dev](http://www.ev3dev.org) (Debian Linux-based operating system)
+* SD card (microSD or microSDHC) with pre-installed [ev3dev](http://www.ev3dev.org) (Debian Linux-based operating system)

 ###First steps
-The [ev3dev tutorial](http://www.ev3dev.org/docs/getting-started/) is a good way to get started with your ev3 brick.
+The [ev3dev tutorial](http://www.ev3dev.org/docs/getting-started/) is a good way to get started with your EV3 brick.
 We have already prepared step 1 (download the image) and step 2 (install the image on the sd card).

-### Connecting to the ev3 brick
+### Connecting to the EV3 brick
-Step 5 describes how you can connect to your ev3 brick.
-The easiest way is to connect with SSH over USB cable or wifi network.
-(Hint: when you enabled your wifi connection you should change your password)
+Step 5 describes how you can connect to your EV3 brick.
+The easiest way is to connect with SSH over USB cable or wireless network.
+(Hint: when you enabled your wireless connection you should change your password)

 The default settings are:
 * username: _robot_